mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is Data Normalization?

 Normalization is a database design technique which organizes tables in a manner that reduces redundancy and dependency of data.
-It divides larger tables to smaller tables and links them using relationships.
+It divides larger tables to  a number of smaller tables and links them using relationships.
+This process automatically reduces duplicate data and also automatically avoids insertion, update, deletion problems.

 The most used data normalization technique is 3rd Normal Form (3NF).
 It states that all columns in referenced data that are not dependent on the primary key should be removed.

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/3NF.gif?raw=true)